gaugup/PythonPLResources/OptimizingPytestRuntime/OptimizingPytestRuntime.md

 ```

+## Finding the most time consuming tests

 ## Running tests in parallel
+Show how time reduces with increasing number of workers
 pytest provides the extension [pytest-xdist](https://pypi.org/project/pytest-xdist/).
 This plugin extension allows us to run python tests in parallel.
 You can install `pytest-xdist` using pip in your python environment.

 ```c